chaoge525/soafee_demo/documentation/validations.rst

 The test suite is built and installed in the image according to the following bitbake recipe within ``meta-ewaol-tests/recipes-tests/runtime-integration-tests/k3s-integration-tests.bb``.

-The tests execution is identical on both Docker and Podman images.

 Currently the test suite contains a single top-level integration test which validates the deployment and high-availability of a test workload based on the